How to utilize Montana’s Block Management Program for hunting access

 The Block Management Program has been excellent in granting access to prime habitat and providing an opportunity for the hunters of Montana.
 While the program has definitely helped some, it should also be noted that these private areas will be seen as sanctuaries by many and can sometimes illicit far more attention than you may be looking for.
 To put it bluntly, don’t expect to be alone when hunting most of the BMAs in the state, primarily Type I areas.
 Now, does that mean that anyone searching for solitude and unpressured animals should be looking elsewhere?
 Absolutely not!

-Recently, we launched a new statistic in our Filtering 2.0 interactive tool that details the percentage of private lands found in a unit.
+A great statistic that can be used in our Filtering 2.0 tool, details the percentage of private lands found in a Hunt District.
 Generally speaking, when I see areas under 60%, I keep on scrolling and looking for the next prospective area.
 However, consider the use of BMAs to distance yourself from others.
 If you find a prospective unit that has high success rates, big bucks (or bulls), but a higher percentage of private land all hope is not lost.
 Instead, study the BMA maps for the area and note areas where public ground butts up against these areas.
 This might save you miles of walking around a ranch to find forgotten spots of public land or may grant access to areas previously shut off to access due to Montana’s fence hopping laws.
 The bottom line?
 Think beyond the immediate area.